supler/test/readme.md

         select /*+ recompile */ median(b) from x;
     ```

-   that will make the following statements are executed with the corresponding transaction isolation level.
+   that will make the following statements are executed with the corresponding transaction isolation level. and if you want to make test execute with autocommit=true/false, you just need add "autocommit off" or "autocommit on;" into case.

 ## License
 CTP is published under the BSD 3-Cause license.
 See LICENSE.md for more details.